marnelfr/udemy.react/README.md

   }
 }

-// can be dispatched this way
-const dispatch = useDispatch() dispatch(sendCartData(items))
+// can be dispatched this way in our components const dispatch = useDispatch() dispatch(sendCartData(items))
 `````